top of page

 • Startup loans

-Real Talk: You don’t need millions.
-You need enough to prove the concept, survive early mistakes, and build something real.
+You don’t need millions.
+You just need enough to prove the concept, make early mistakes safely, and build something real.

 What You Need Before You Raise Capital

-• Lean budget with 3–6 month runway forecast
+• A basic 3–6 month runway forecast (lean budget)

 Step 1: Bootstrap Intelligently

-• Work part-time or freelance to reduce pressure
+• Working part-time or freelancing to reduce financial pressure

-This builds proof and momentum without relying on external cash.
+You build proof and momentum without relying on external money.

 Step 2: Explore Government Grants